ractive/brick-remote/README.md

 ![brick-remote-screenshot](https://user-images.githubusercontent.com/783861/69193780-deee2300-0b27-11ea-9d40-cef99e0f73c4.png)

 # Howto
-Turn on the control+ hub by pressing its button, click on the blue "Scan for hubs" button in the webapp and pair the hub.
+Turn on the bluetooth hub on your lego model by pressing its button, click on the blue "Scan for hubs" button in the webapp and pair the hub.
 You can pair multiple hubs by pressing the "Scan for hubs" button again.

 The hub will then appear on the left side listing the ports A to D and the two tilt indicators for the